 Don’t check your home’s value without reading this first

-People throughout the United States have begun relying on “Zestimates” as their one and only source for getting their home’s current value.
+People throughout the United States have begun relying on “Zestimates” as the only source for getting their home’s current value.
 Sadly, as pointed out by the mainstream media below, this information can often be drastically wrong.

 In fact, in California, the median error rate is 4.6%.
-This can absolutely raise some eyebrows when people go to enter in their home’s information for an automated home valuation.
+This can raise some eyebrows when people enter their address for an automated home valuation.

-According to the LA Times, Zillow’s very own CEO Spencer Rascoff answered that they're "a good starting point" but that nationwide "Zestimates" have a "median error rate" of about 8%.
+According to the LA Times, Zillow’s very own CEO Spencer Rascoff stated that Zestimates are "a good starting point", but that nationwide "Zestimates" have a "median error rate" of about 8%.

 Los Angeles Times:

 1. Basic Information Can be Inaccurate